Thinking Errors Worksheet

 Instructions

-Begin by briefly explaining what a thinking error is and how it can affect a client’s judgment.
-Then, introduce the worksheet and review each of the 6 types of thinking errors with your client.
-Instruct the client to provide an example from their own experience and help them formulate a balanced thought after reviewing each thinking error.
+Begin by briefly explaining what a thinking error is and how it can affect a client's judgment.
+Then, introduce the worksheet and review each of the 6 types of thinking errors with the client.
+Instruct them to provide an example from their own experience and help them formulate a balanced thought after reviewing each thinking error.

 References